nttcslab/dcase2025_task4_baseline/README.md

 # Spatial Semantic Segmentation of Sound Scenes

-This is a baseline inplementation for the DCASE2025 Challenge Task 4: Spatical Semantic Segmentation of Sound Scenes.
+This is a baseline implementation for the [DCASE2025 Challenge Task 4: Spatial Semantic Segmentation of Sound Scenes]().

+[DCASE2025 Challenge](https://dcase.community/challenge2025/index) provides an overview of the challenge tasks.

 # Related repositories